mjakal/sapi5_on_linux/README.md

   Microsoft Sam
   SampleTTSVoice
 ```
-Now you can install your favorite sapi5 voices on your Linux system.
+Now you can install your favorite sapi5 voices on your Linux machine.
 __Caution__ when installing additional voices, use PlayOnLinux to run setup *.exe/*.msi files.
-Don't try to install them under default wine prefix.
+Don't try to install them under default wine prefix, install them under tts wine prefix.

 ## Read selected text using sapi5 voices by pressing hot key